jonnyjxu/JJGestureUnlockPassword/README.md

 ## Usage

  1. Copy the JJSwipeLockView folder to your project.
- 2. Add JJSwipeMainView as a subview wherever you want and set a delegate to this JJSwipeLockView.
+ 2. Add JJSwipeMainView as a subview wherever you want and set a delegate to this JJSwipeMainView.

 ```objective-c